forbearing/k8s/README.md

 - [ ] Recoder
 - [ ] Replace interface{} -> any
 - [ ] fack client
-- [ ] Shold I cleanup .status before create/update/apply *appsv1.Deployment?
+- [ ] Should I cleanup .status before create/update/apply *appsv1.Deployment?

 ## How to execute command within pod by handler.